Netatalk/netatalk/doc/manual/Configuration.md

 | Encryption       | Enables guest access without authentication between client and server. | Password will be sent in cleartext over the wire.
 Just as bad as it sounds, therefore avoid at all if possible (note: providing NetBoot services requires the ClearTxt UAM) | 8-byte random numbers are sent over the wire, comparable with DES, 56 bits.
 Vulnerable to offline dictionary attack.
 Requires passwords in clear on the server. | Password will be encrypted with 128 bit CAST, user will be authenticated against the server but not vice versa.
 Therefore weak against man-in-the-middle attacks. | Password will be encrypted with 128 bit CAST in CBC mode.
 User will be authenticated against the server but not vice versa.
 Therefore weak against man-in-the-middle attacks. | Password is not sent over the network.
 Due to the service principal detection method, this authentication method is vulnerable to man-in-the-middle attacks. |
 | Server support   | uams_guest.so | uams_cleartxt.so | uams_randnum.so  | uams_dhx.so  | uams_dhx2.so  | uams_gss.so      |
 | Password storage | None          | Either system auth or PAM | Passwords stored in clear text in a separate text file | Either system auth or PAM | Either system auth or PAM | At the Kerberos Key Distribution Center |

+Note that there exists a number of open source and other 3rd party AFP clients.
+Refer to their documentation for a list of supported UAMs.

 ## ACL Support